arthur5120/real-time-chat-app/--todo-list.md

 # When server first starts, changing the messages doesn't update the chat on the other end.
 # On the room reset/creation, if the user continues spamming none of the messages get to the other end.
 # useEffect Bug : Auth running on useEffect after sending message.
 Functions emitting to auth : "addUserToOnlineList, retrieveUserLists".
-# Make log changes in real time.
-[DONE]
-# Make log notes circular.
-[DONE]
 # Warn the user about the log being full.
 # Make spam cooldown specific to room and reset along with the rooms.
-# Spam cooldown seems to be cumulative sometimes, check the array to see if it is comparing the correct messages.
+# Modify sendMessage socket event on the socket useEffect to check if the room id is valid with the appropriate function.
 [DONE]
-# Refreshing prevents the room from staying on cooldown.
-[DONE]
-# When all users remove all their messages from the room, the room user placeholder appears next to their name.
-[DONE]
-# When log messages updates, it might not consider the filter mode, setting them always chronologically.
-[DONE]
-# On auto-logout due to duplicated sessions, the socket stops listening to events.
-[DONE?]
-# Make notifications specific to rooms the user's currently in.
-[DONE]
-# Modify sendMessage socket event on the socket useEffect to check if the room id is valid with the appropriate method.
-# Modify notifyUserInRoom function to use the appropriate method for checking the room id.
-# Make notifyUserInRoom use the room id ref instead of the state?
 # When deleting all messages, the user no longer appears on the room user list.
 Is that a problem though?

 // Done yesterday

-Fix button to revert sort order showing the wrong icon.

-// Done today

 Create ref for current user id and update the main useEffect to set it correctly.
 Set confirm and delete message events to notify only the room they're emitted from.
 Modify notifyUserInRoom function to check for valid room IDs and only notify the rooms where the user is currently present.

+// Done today

+Modify sendMessage socket event on the socket useEffect to check if the room id is valid with the appropriate function.